jimhigson/oboe.js-dissertation/markdown/3_Background.md

 let townSelector = "people[2].town"

 // We would be wise not to write overly-specific selectors.
-// JSONPath also provides an ancestor relationship which is not found in
+// JSONPath also provides an ancestor notation which is not present
-// Javascript:
+// in Javascript:
 let betterTownSelector = "people[2]..town"
 ~~~~